How To Write a Lease Termination Letter

 For the sake of courtesy, you want to make sure you give your landlord plenty of time to prepare to relist their rental.
 Some landlords will require a 30-day notice, while others might ask for 45 or even 60 days.
 It’s best to refer to your lease to determine exactly how much notice you need to give.

-hash-markWhat To Include In a Lease Termination Letter
+hash-markWhat to Include in a Lease Termination Letter

 You need to lay your letter out as your would any other standard letter.
 You should include your name, address, date, and also the landlord’s name and their address.
 You should then include a subject line, which should say something along the lines of “notice of intent to vacate.”